-The academic role description and person specifications have been designed as standard pro-formas incorporating the academic career development framework.
-There are four academic pathways:
+All academic role descriptions and person specifications have been standardised to ensure they are in line with our academic career development framework, within this framework, there are four academic pathways:

-Esteem [Academic Profile: recognition nationally and internationally.
-Public Engagement: press and media, events and exhibitions, public liaison]
+Esteem: Academic profile: recognition nationally & internationally.
+Public engagement: press and media, events and exhibitions, public policy

-Innovation [Contribution to Knowledge: publication, presentation, performance or exhibitions.
-Impact: demonstrable influence on practice, performance, knowledge, products or public policy]
+Innovation: Contribution of Knowledge: publications, presentation, performance or exhibitions.
+Impact: demonstrable influence on practice, performance, knowledge, products or public policy

-Academic Leadership [Leadership: building formal and informal teams and communities of practice within the University.
-Successful Management: managing teams, projects and resources.
-Capacity Building: mentoring of staff, postgraduate research supervision, diversification of university activity]
+Academic Leadership: Leadership: building formal and inform team and communities of proactive within the University.
+Successful management: managing team, projects and resources.
+Capacity Building: mentoring of staff, postgraduate research supervision, diversification of university activity